Aurora Lucero-White Lea: Early life

 Aurora R. Lucero was born in New Mexico on February 8, 1894.
-She was the first child of Julianita Romero and Antonio J. Lucero, who would serve as New Mexico's first Secretary of State from 1912 to 1916.
+She was the eldest of seven children born to Julianita Romero and Antonio J. Lucero, who would serve as New Mexico's first Secretary of State from 1912 to 1916.
 Her family was wealthy and politically well-connected.

 Lucero attended public schools in Las Vegas, beginning her college studies at New Mexico Normal University.
 The family moved to Santa Fe when her father became Secretary of State, and she worked in her father's office.
 She accompanied her father to Washington, D.C., and became a delegate of the Ladies Delegation Aides.

 She married George White in 1919 and had a daughter, Dolores.
 Lucero-White returned to New Mexico to continue her studies at the New Mexico Normal University, graduating with a teaching degree in 1915 and receiving a bachelor's degree in 1925.
 In 1916, Lucero moved to Tucumcari, taking her first teaching assignment as the head of the Spanish department in the school system.